TLara1/TLara1.github.io/_pages/poetry.md

 Sometimes our wandering feet lead us on different paths, chasing different summits.\
 Sometimes we climb different mountains.

-And when trails ever do meet again, let us put our hands together and climb a new mountain.\
+But when trails do meet again, let us put our hands together and climb a new mountain.\
 Let us then stop and see the view for as long as we may.\
 And do nothing.\
 Together.

 So now I've told you, and you know.

-Let's go play frisbee.
+Let's go play Frisbee.

 28/8/26